We've published over 90 American History Books since 1990, all based upon

 interviews; which are received from the men, women, and children

-before we were alive.
-If you don't read our American History Books, you won't
+were alive.
+If you don't read our American History Books, you

 Each of these people are truly a national treasure, and each

-of view.
-Every book has 150 to 250 photographs, one-third of
+view.
+Every book has 150 to 250 photographs, one-third of which

-which have never been published.
-Yet if you don't look at our
+have never been published.
+Yet -- if you don't read our American

-American History Books, you can't see it anywhere else.
+History Books, you can't see these anywhere else.

 Books That Change American History, present unread accounts of